ashish-padakannaya/image_classifier/README.md

 		images_directory: Hands_dataset/
 	}

-If we need to find the 100 most similar for the same image but this time with SIFT, we use the same config as earlier but change the following variables
+If we need to find the **100** most similar for the same image but this time with **SIFT**, we use the same config as earlier but change the following variables

         {
 		model: sift,